tomvisions/assessment/README.md

 The archtecture that I went for was a Fargate architecture inside of a VPC geared for a green/blue deployment using CI/CD Pipleline

-# The stacks I've build so far.
+# The stacks I've build for infastructture

 ## HostZoneCdkStack
 This stack builds HostZone and certification for the domain name (in this case - tc-testing.xyz)